 Head of Nature-Based Solutions, UNEP World Conservation Monitoring Centre

 Najma Mohamed is an Atlantic Fellow for Social and Economic Equity who works at the intersection of climate, nature, and social justice in development policy and practice focusing on ideas and solutions that address climate change, fight inequality, and restore nature.
-She has recently joined the UNEP World Conservation Monitoring Centre (UNEP WCMC) as Head of Nature-Based Solutions.
+She currently serves as the Head of Nature-Based Solutions at the UNEP World Conservation Monitoring Centre (UNEP WCMC).

 Banner Image: Photo by Justus Menke on Unsplash